-The American Baptist Seminary of the West participates in the William D. Ford Federal Direct Loan program.
+The Berkeley School of Theology participates in the William D. Ford Federal Direct Loan program.
 Through the Direct Loan Program, an eligible graduate student may borrow an Unsubsidized Direct Loan and/or a Direct Graduate PLUS loan to help finance the cost of education including the costs for books and supplies, room and board, transportation, and other expenses related to a student's education that are part of the official cost of attendance.
 These are loans that must be repaid.
 The lender is the US Department of Education.
 Students may borrow directly from the federal government through the Direct Loan servicer assigned to the student by the Department of Education.